buildkite-plugins/buildkite-plugin-linter/README.md

 Features:

-* Check the plugin has a plugin.yml with required keys (according to [the plugin.yml JSON schema](lib/plugin-yaml-schema.yml))
+* Checks for a plugin.yml file (and validates it against [the plugin.yml JSON schema](lib/plugin-yaml-schema.yml))
 * Checks that all readme examples match the plugin’s schema
 * Check the readme version numbers are up-to-date with the latest plugin version
+* Machine-parseable TAP output

 Further reading and tools: